 Your 'Basic Salary' or ' Cash component' is the salary amount paid to you before you get any additional benefits from the employer such as medical aid, pension, and various allowances which are added in over and above this amount.
 So, your basic salary is the part of your salary that is a fixed amount every month.
 This amount does not include overtime pay and any bonuses or 13th cheques etc.

-These is your total earnings.
+These are your total earnings.
 This term is used to calculate the total cost to the company to employ you. i.e. all the costs the company has to make associated with your employment contract.
 The cost to company has nothing to do with your deductions.
-If your employer offers medical aid and your MA benefit each month is R 2000 where they pay 60% of this, and you contribute 40% of this figure, then the R 1200 (60% of R 2000) paid by the employer will be part of the cost to company and has nothing to do with the R 800 (40% of R2000) that is your deduction/contribution as well.
+If your employer offers medical aid and your MA benefit each month is R 2000 where they pay 60% of this, and you contribute 40% of this figure, then the R 1200 (60% of R 2000) paid by the employer, will be part of the cost to company and has nothing to do with the R 800 (40% of R2000) that is your deduction/contribution as well.

 In some strange cases, one may see a figure on their payslip that says 'Total Package' but it is not logical figure when one adds up everything one would think contribute to a 'Total Package' they see on their payslip.
 One company for example labels the candidate's 'Total Package' as the following: Basic salary plus Pension, plus Medical Aid plus Housing Allowance even though there are other benefits that are offered as well.